 And if that didn’t goosebump you all over the place, I don’t know much else that would.
 It was THE BEST!
 All it took for Global Citizen was to put Chris and Rehman together on stage, to make 80,000 people feel so much at the same freakin’ time!
 If there were people at the concert who didn’t know much about Coldplay before, they surely will know now why people love them so much, especially Chris.

 The way he cheekily introduced his other band members (sock-wearin’, lovin’ and carin’, remember?), the way he would deliberately mix up the lyrics for the Mumbai (Indian) audience, and of course, the way he sang effortlessly and with all his sweat, emotion, and heart, no one could feel better than what they did at that moment.

-He was also talking in Hindi a lot which was too cute of his already cute attitude!
-And he ended the concert with a Sky full of Stars.
+He was also talking in Hindi a lot which was too cute for his already cute attitude!
+And he ended the concert with a Sky Full of Stars.
 They performed their entire set for almost 2 hours and every second that I was there, I could feel myself slip into heaven.
-The best part was that there was no favorite song of mine except for Amazing Day, that they did not perform.
+The best part was that there was no favorite song of mine except for Amazing Day, which they did not perform.
 And while they didn’t sing that song, let me tell you, that this experience was nothing short of an AMAZING DAY!

 “Give us everything you’ve got, and we’ll give you everything we’ve got”, said Coldplay.
 And damn, they did!
 They delivered to everything they’d told us and everything we’d heard elsewhere.

 This was living over and above our expectations.